 Lending money always involves risk, and anyone who tells you otherwise is selling something.
 The key isn’t to avoid risk, but to manage it intelligently.
 In hard money lending, risk is managed in several critical ways.

 First and foremost, every loan is secured by a first-lien deed of trust on the underlying real estate.
-This means if the borrower fails to pay, the fund has the right to foreclose on the property to recover its capital.
+This means if the borrower fails to pay, we have the right to foreclose on the property to recover our capital.
 It’s a powerful form of security.
 We aren’t making unsecured personal loans; we are lending against a hard asset.

 Second, we are disciplined about our loan-to-value (LTV) ratios.
 We lend based on the "after-repair value" (ARV) of a property.
 Our weighted-average after-repair loan-to-value (ARLTV) across our portfolio is a conservative 66.52%.
 This creates a significant equity cushion.
 If a property’s ARV is $300,000, we might lend around $199,500.
 That $100,500 difference is the borrower's equity and our safety buffer.
 If the market softens or renovation costs go over, there is room for error before our principal is at risk.